Petr Pavlensky: Intimate partner violence allegation

 In November 2020 Pavlensky’s ex-partner Oksana Shalygina released a book and gave an interview to the website Wonderzine.
 She recounted experiencing severe physical abuse and sexual violence from Pavlensky.

 In 2022, Pavlensky declared that Shalygina's book "was built on lies, interpretations and understatements ...
 But I do not want to comment on this situation in more detail, so as not to violate Shalygina's intention as an author".

 Knife-wielding incident

-Pavlensky is also accused of stabbing two people at a private party at his lawyer's home on 31 December 2019, which he denies.
+Pavlensky was also accused of stabbing two people at a private party at his lawyer's home on 31 December 2019, which he denied.
 Wanted by French police for over five weeks, he was arrested in Paris on 15 February 2020.

 On 29 August 2024, a trial was held for the knife-wielding incident.
 According to journalists from the newspapers Le Parisien and Le Point, Pavlensky explained his legal problems in France to the court by saying that he came to the country in 2017 because he admired the Marquis de Sade and considered him the most distinguished Frenchman in the world.
 However, he believes that the French do not like Sade and therefore do not like him.
-The decision was postponed until October 3, 2024: Pavlensky was found guilty and sentenced to one year in prison, an electronic bracelet, and a five-year ban on carrying weapons.
+On 3 October 2024, Pavlensky was found guilty and sentenced to one year in prison, an electronic bracelet, and a five-year ban on carrying weapons.